Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 A no-deposit car loan is a type of secured personal loan that provides the financing you need to buy a new or used car.
 However, unlike a home loan or many other types of car loans, this product does not require you to pay a deposit towards the purchase price of the car.

-What factors will affect your ability to get a no-deposit car loan?
+What factors will affect your ability to get no-deposit car finance?

 No-deposit car loans aren’t available for all borrowers, as a lender will need to be sure that offering you no-deposit financing doesn’t come with an unacceptable level of risk attached.
 While requirements vary between lenders, you typically won’t be able to qualify for a no-deposit car loan if:

 - You don’t have any credit history.
 If you can’t demonstrate a history of borrowing money and then making on-time repayments to pay off your debt, lenders can’t examine your track record as a borrower.
 As a result, they will usually require you to pay an upfront deposit.

 - You have a bad credit history.
 Bad-credit borrowers are viewed as posing a higher risk to lenders, so most will require you to have a deposit saved if you want to qualify for a car loan.

 - You have negative equity on your current car.
 If you’ve previously borrowed money to buy a car, and the value of that car is now less than the outstanding balance you owe on the loan, you’re considered to be in negative equity and your lender will require a deposit.

 - The sale price of the car exceeds its book value.
 In some cases, the sale price of the car you want to buy may be well above its book value, such as if the vehicle has been modified or has been well looked after and is in excellent condition.
 When this happens, you may need a deposit to ensure that your loan amount falls within the lender’s LVR guidelines.

 What will you be charged?